Srivedant Kar, World Economic Forum, +41795115436, firstname.lastname@example.org

 Gilberto Tomazoni, CEO JBS said: “JBS is dedicated to achieving its commitment: net zero by 2040.
 But not only that.
 We will work in tandem with smallholders in order to support them on this new green revolution.
 In this race, there’s no single winner: either everyone loses or the whole of humanity wins.
 By uniting all, we are confident that business can be an agent of transformation.”

-Sunny Verghese, Co-founder and group CEO Olam International said: “Now more than ever, it is vital to take action to protect our natural environment, people and communities.
+Sunny Verghese, Executive Director, Co-founder and Group CEO Olam Group said: “Now more than ever, it is vital to take action to protect our natural environment, people and communities.
 Sustainable development and economic growth is not a binary choice.
 Addressing climate change, deforestation and conserving natural resources cannot be dissociated from improving farmer livelihoods, strengthening health, water and sanitation, education and prosperity in rural communities.
 Coming together to take collective action will enable us to build on our progress to protect forests and landscapes, and advance traceability in supply chains, in order to strengthen and accelerate action to combat the largest global environmental challenges we face.”

 Kuok Khoon Hong, Chairman & CEO Wilmar said: “As a leading agri-business in Asia, Wilmar recognizes the critical role we play in transforming the industry towards becoming more sustainable and responsible.
 With this new commitment, which builds upon our NDPE commitments, Wilmar is currently preparing to align our climate goals with a 1.5°C pathway by COP27.
 We call on governments, businesses and stakeholders to pursue approach-alignment in these efforts and to make decisions that will help us take effective collective action on climate change.”